jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 ## Phong's lighting model

-Phong's lighting model, first described by Bui Tuong Phong in 1975, is a local illumination model that simulates the interaction of light falling on surfaces.
+Phong's lighting model first described by Bui Tuong Phong is a local illumination model that simulates the interaction of light falling on surfaces.
 The brightness of a point on a surface is based on three components

 - **ambient reflection** - a simplified model of light that reflects off all objects in a scene
 - **diffuse reflection** - describes the direct illumination of a surface by a light source based on the angle between the light source direction and the normal vector to the surface